International TravelMapsRail Travel

 [Service frequency is reduced at weekends; Amsterdam is 1 hour ahead of London time]

-Passengers departing either Amsterdam and Rotterdam have to go through a security and immigration check before boarding.
-The current Eurostar facility is upstairs on platform 15b at Amsterdam Central station.
+Passengers departing either Amsterdam and Rotterdam normally have to go through a security and immigration check before boarding.
+However, this process is now being done at the change in Brussels Zuid – follow signs to the “Channel Terminal” at platforms 1-2.

-Standard – effectively 2nd class with 2-2 configuration seating, food and drink can be bought at the bar coach.
+Standard (Eurostar Standard) – effectively 2nd class with 2-2 configuration seating, food and drink can be bought at the bar coach.

-Standard Premier – a 1st class “lite” offering with 2-1 seating, a light meal and drinks served at your seat and magazines available.
+Standard Premier (Eurostar Plus) – a 1st class “lite” offering with 2-1 seating, a light meal and drinks served at your seat and magazines available.

-Business Premier – a full fare business product with 2-1 seating, lounge access, 3 course meal and drinks (including champagne) served plus newspapers and magazines.
+Business Premier (Eurostar Premier) – a full fare business product with 2-1 seating, lounge access, 3 course meal and drinks (including champagne) served plus newspapers and magazines.

 eurostar standard class seats